linkedinlabs/admin-tools-figma/README.md

 Once a new build is created, the updates can be published through Figma’s desktop app (see `build-README-template.md` for further instructions).

+## Technologies

-## Typescript
+### Typescript

-This plugin uses Typescript.
+This plugin uses [Typescript](https://www.typescriptlang.org).
 If you are familiar with Javascript, Typescript will look very familiar.
 In fact, valid Javascript code is already valid Typescript code.

-Typescript adds type annotations to variables.
-This allows code editors such as Visual Studio Code to provide information about the Figma API while you are writing code, as well as help catch bugs you previously didn't notice.

 Figma maintains a [Typings File](https://www.figma.com/plugin-docs/api/typings/) npm package that is generally updated soon after API changes.

+### Svelte

+The UI for this plugin is built using [Svelte](https://svelte.dev).
+If you are familiar with React, Vue, or another state-based UI engine, Svelte will look familiar and hopefully more simple.

+The Svelte site contains an excellent [Tutorial](https://svelte.dev/tutorial/basics) to quickly get up-to-speed on the basics.

+### Sass

+CSS for the UI takes advantage of [Sass](https://sass-lang.com).